 How Are Vaginal Infections Treated?

-Treatment for vaginal infections will depend on what is causing your infection.
-Examples of treatments include:
+Treatment for vaginal infections will depend on what’s causing your infection.
+For example:

-- metronidazole tablets, metronidazole, or clindamycin cream or gel may be prescribed for a bacterial infection
+- Metronidazole tablets, metronidazole cream or gel, or clindamycin cream or gel may be prescribed for a bacterial infection.

-If your infection is caused by an irritant such as soap, your doctor will recommend changing your soap to reduce irritation.
+If your infection is caused by an irritant, such as soap, your doctor will recommend a different product to reduce irritation.

 What Is the Outlook If You Develop This Condition?